marcofognog/joystext/README.md

 ### Trigger types

-Its the way a joystick button behaves when pressed/released.
+It's the way a joystick button behaves when pressed/released.

 There are 5 types of triggers: